adelapie/irma_phase_2/README.md

 	* AND https://github.com/adelapie/irma_phase_2/tree/master/AND (ph: hide all, pr: reveal n attributes)
 	* NOT https://github.com/adelapie/irma_phase_2/tree/master/NOT (pre: precomputation of the values of the diophantine equation, euclid: solving the diophantine equation at run time)
+	* OR https://github.com/adelapie/irma_phase_2/tree/master/OR (case_1: one attribute
+belongs to a list of constants)

 #### Protocol extensions